TomasHubelbauer/lyrics/README.md

 I will use faked synchronized lyrics for it so that I don't need to connect to Spotify from the agent.

-### Prevent the app from re-opening Spotify if not open or closed while it runs

-It seems to be reviving it.

 ### Integrate the Electron auto-update service once GitHub Actions is set up

 So I do not need to replace the app but can rely on it to auto-update on start